 Associate Artistic Director Toby Mulford talks about Commedia Troupe

 What is Commedia dell’Arte?

 Commedia dell’Arte is the style of improvised theatre that pioneered many theatrical conventions that we now take for granted: slapstick comedy, professional actors, and (startlingly enough) women playing the female roles!
 Originating during the Italian Renaissance, Commedia dominated the European theatre scene for more than two centuries and inspired everyone from Shakespeare to the Simpsons.
 Masked and unmasked actors play stock characters with improvised dialogue in a wild and hilarious slapstick comedy!

 This summer, the Commedia Troupe performs its own original adaptation of The Frog Prince.
 The beloved tale of love overcoming appearances is re-imagined with masks, music, improvisation, acrobatics, slapstick, and irreverent comedy.

 The Performance Tour

-After four weeks of rehearsing and creating, you’ll pack up your purple bus and hit the road for a nine-day tour through Virginia, performing at Colonial Williamsburg, Shenandoah National Park, and other beautiful outdoor sites.
-Along the way, you’ll go camping, swimming, and exploring in Colonial Williamsburg.
-All this before returning for a final performance festival for family and friends!
+After four weeks of rehearsing and creating, you’ll pack up your purple bus and hit the road for a five-day tour through Virginia, performing at the Lime Kiln Amphitheater and other beautiful outdoor sites.
+Along the way, you’ll go camping, swimming, and exploring.
+All this plus returning for a final performance festival for family and friends!